milesj/boost/docs/cli.md

 }
 ```

-> It's highly encouraged to use this logging layer instead of the native console, so that logged
+> It's highly encouraged to use the logger instead of the native console, so that logged messages do
-> messages do not interrupt any React rendering process!
+> not interrupt the React rendering process, and write to the configured streams!

 ### Themes